Transmutation based Quantum Simulation for Non-unitary Dynamics: Complexity for representative PDEs

 \begin{remark} For homogeneous Neumann data $\partial_n u=0$ on $\partial\Omega$, it is natural to impose the boundary condition on the flux component.
 One convenient staggered placement samples $v$ on primary nodes and $w$ on staggered locations, so that the normal component of $v$ can be fixed to zero on $\partial\Omega$.
 The resulting discrete gradient--divergence pair has the same structure as above, with the roles of $w$ and $v$ interchanged. \end{remark}

 The following corollary specializes Theorem~\ref{thm:complexity} to the heat equation under the staggered finite-difference discretization described above.

 \begin{corollary} Consider $\Omega=(0,1)^d$ and the staggered finite-difference discretization above with mesh size $h$ in each coordinate direction.
-Let $L$ denote the resulting discrete gradient operator, and let $H$ be the Hermitian dilation Hamiltonian constructed from $L$ as in Section~\ref{sec:quantum-implementation}.
-Assume the hypotheses of Theorem~\ref{thm:error-fully-discrete-finish} hold.
-Then the quantum algorithm in Theorem~\ref{thm:complexity} prepares an $\varepsilon$-approximation of the normalized solution state $\ket{\bm{u}_h(T)}$ with $\Omega(1)$ success probability and a success flag, using
+Let $L$ denote the resulting discrete gradient operator.
+Assume the hypotheses of Theorem~\ref{thm:complexity} hold.
+Then there exists a quantum algorithm that prepares an $\varepsilon$-approximation of the normalized solution state $\ket{\bm{u}_h(T)}$ approximating $u$ with $\Omega(1)$ success probability and a success flag, using

-queries to the block-encoding oracle for $H$, where
+queries to the block-encoding oracle for $L$, where

-Moreover, the number of calls to the state-preparation oracles $O_\psi$ and $O_b$ is $\mathcal{O}(u_r)$. \end{corollary}
+Moreover, the number of calls to the state-preparation oracles $O_\psi$ and $O_b$ is $O(u_r)$. \end{corollary}

 \begin{proof} For the staggered finite-difference discretization on $(0,1)^d$, the discrete gradient operator satisfies $\|L\|=\Theta(\sqrt{d}/h)$.
 Substituting this bound into Theorem~\ref{thm:complexity} yields the stated query complexity.
 The bound on the number of calls to $O_\psi$ and $O_b$ follows from the same theorem. \end{proof}